niklaskugler/LiDAR_Obstacle_Detection/README.md

 cd build
 cmake ..
 make
-./environment
 ```

+Once you have built an executable file, you can launch it by doing ./environment.
+Now you should see a window popping up that looks like the image above.

+Here you have a simple highway simulator environment with the ego car in green in the center lane (thats your car), and the other traffic cars in blue.
+Everything is rendered using PCL with simple boxes, lines, and colors.
+You can move around your environment with the mouse.
+Try holding the left mouse button to orbit around the scene.
+You can also pan around the scene by holding the middle mouse button and moving.
+To zoom, use the middle scroll mouse button or the right mouse button while moving.
 Running this creates a 3D Viewer of a highway driving scenario.

 <img src="media/3D_Viewer_Highway.png" width="700" height="400" />